 * Pre-prints are used to increase the speed of scientific communication and are generally subsequently submitted to peer-review journals.

 Notes to Editors

-Mursla is a breakthrough exosome characterisation company based on a novel proprietary technology platform, ExoPheno™, which detects the multi-omics cargo of tissue-specific exosomes in blood for various biomedical applications.
-Exosomes (also known as Extracellular Vesicles) have been shown to reflect the state of their cellular sources, transporting specific ‘-omics’ information (DNA, RNA, proteins, lipids and metabolites) either locally or to distant sites via the circulatory system, including blood.
+Mursla is a breakthrough Extracellular Vesicle (EV) characterisation company based on a novel proprietary technology platform, ExoPheno™, which detects the multi-omics cargo of tissue-specific EVs in blood for various biomedical applications.
+Extracellular Vesicles have been shown to reflect the state of their cellular sources, transporting specific ‘-omics’ information (DNA, RNA, proteins, lipids and metabolites) either locally or to distant sites via the circulatory system, including blood.